Field-of-Dreams-Studio/hotaru/readme.md

-A major update of Hotaru is scheduled in 16/May/2026.
+A major update of Hotaru is scheduled on 23/May/2026.
 There will not be further release before that.

+Hotaru 0.8.0 is released on 23/May/2026.

 # Hotaru Web Framework